swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 - **SDK** is a set of dynamic and/or static libraries, headers, and other resources required to generate code for the run-time triple.

-Let’s call a toolchain and an SDK bundled together a **destination**.
+Let’s call a Swift toolchain and an SDK bundled together a **Swift SDK**.

 Authors of the proposal are aware of the established "build/host/target platform" naming convention, but feel that "target" already has a different meaning within the build systems nomenclature.
 In addition, "platform"